Biden sees bigger role for US farms due to Ukraine war

 An analysis this month for the center-right American Enterprise Institute by Joseph Glauber and David Laborde noted that countries in the Middle East and North Africa are mostly likely to suffer from the higher prices caused by grain shortages.

-Biden will be traveling with Agriculture Secretary Tom Vilsack to Illinois.
-After the president speaks at the farm, he will go to Chicago to speak at a convention for the International Brotherhood of Electrical Workers.
+After Biden spoke at the farm, he went to Chicago to address a convention for the International Brotherhood of Electrical Workers.

 By JOSH BOAK